 Student Development and Activities offers several leadership workshops and retreats throughout the year in collaboration with campus partners.

 During New Student Orientation, we offer an "Introduction to Involvement" informational session.
-At the session, we outline all the ways to get involved at The New School, including almost all opportunities for leadership.
+At the session, we outline the ways students can get involved at The New School, including specific opportunities for leadership.
 New students should check the orientation schedule and attend!

-We are offering a series of programs to help you develop your potential as a person and a leader.
-Programs will be co-hosted by Student Development and Activities and other campus partners, including Student Housing and Residence Life, Athletics and Recreation, Academic Advising, and Career Services.
-Keep an eye on this page for announcements about and details of the Student Leadership Development Program.
-Other features of the program:
+We offer a series of programs to help students develop their potential, both as individuals and as leaders.
+Programs are co-hosted by Student Development and Activities and other campus partners, including Student Housing and Residential Education, Athletics and Recreation, Academic Advising, and Career Services.
+Keep an eye on this page for announcements and details about upcoming student leadership Development Program.
+Other features of the program include:

-March 8: Get Better at Public Speaking!
+March 13: Get Better at Public Speaking!
 Does presenting in front of your class freak you out?
 Let members of the Student Success Advising team give you tips and strategies to overcome your fears and effectively get your ideas across to classmates and teachers.
-Tentative time and location: 6:30 – 7:30 p.m., 72 Fifth Avenue, 3rd Floor Conference Room.

 March 24: "Brush With Kindness" Spend a day of your spring break giving back!
-We will meet up at a community center in the city to apply a fresh coat of paint and make minor repairs.
-Time and location: Approximately 9:00 a.m. – 4:00 p.m., Manhattan.
+We meet up at a community center in the city to apply a fresh coat of paint and make minor repairs.

-April (date TBA): Alumni Panel on Nonprofit, Public Service, and Social Action Work Hear from New School alumni who work in these areas to get their insights into job searching, interviewing, and succeeding while working toward a stronger community.
+April (date TBA): Alumni Panel on Nonprofit, Public Service, and Social Action Work Hear from New School alumni who work in these areas and get their insights into job searching, interviewing, and succeeding while building a stronger community.

 email@example.com to learn more about leadership opportunities on campus or to propose workshops.